oracle/odpi/doc/src/public_functions/dpiSubscr.rst

 .. function:: int dpiSubscr_close(dpiSubscr \*subscr)

+    This function is deprecated and will be removed in version 3.0.
+Use the function :func:`dpiConn_unsubscribe()` instead.

     Closes the subscription now, rather than when the last reference is released.
 This deregisters it so that notifications will no longer be sent.